Building a backyard swing set. Treat your kids to a royal recreation set for those times when play’s the thing.

-MOTHER has never been one to turn down a good offer, so when Iowa reader Paul Swenson agreed to share his plans for a back-yard recreation set, we took him up on it.
-His design came from studying play sets in public parks and looking through dozens of catalogues.
+MOTHER has never been one to turn down a good offer, so when Iowa reader Paul Swenson agreed to share his wooden swing set plans, we took him up on it.
+His design came from studying playsets in public parks and looking through dozens of catalogs.
 His motivation?
 Downright practical:

 “The garden was becoming a pain, so I put a sandbox there, and I made it big so I could play in it with my daughter.
 The measurements are based on what could be done using 8 foot railroad ties, standard lumber and nice round numbers.”

 Happily, the information and sketches Paul provided allowed our research and workshop specialist, Dennis Burkholder, to build a duplicate in a staffer’s back yard (he also worked in a few changes for improvement’s sake).
 The finished play set, dubbed “swing city” by the kids (more for the capital sprawl of its 12 feet by 16 feet by 20 feet dimensions than for its hanging hardware), was a sensation even before bolt one was drawn tight.

 Before breaking ground in your own yard, see if you have the room.
 Though the sandbox is less than 9 feet square, the top beam extends some 2-1/2 feet and 5-1/2 feet beyond either side.
 The slide projects nearly 12 feet forward of the sandbox.